 Ask each group in turn a question about their animal.
 For example, ask the monkey group: Are your legs long or short?
-If a group answers correctly, award them a point and write it into the appropriate column.
+If a group answers correctly, award them a point and write it in the appropriate column.
 Next, ask each group to give you an interesting fact about their animal.
-For every adjective they include, they get extra points, for example: The lizard is small.
+For every adjective they include, they get an extra point, for example: The lizard is small.
 It lives in the hot desert.

-The children can do the following activities to practice adjectives and categorizing:
+The children can do the following activities to practice adjectives and categorizing: 2, 6, 9, 15.